rxzhik/clatresume/README.md

-# clatresume
+# the extension for resume generator
-AI powered resume modifier for linkedin jobs
+This is the extension code for the resume generator.